We may earn money or products from the companies mentioned in this post.

 Another necessity for your Iceland packing list – summer or winter, is a portable battery.
 Iceland is a desolate country.
 The vast percentage of the country that remains uninhabited is one of the most fascinating facts about Iceland.

 If you live in the Americas or in Asia, you’ll need a plug adapter if traveling to Iceland.
 Electrical outlets in Iceland are mostly European, which means your phone charger, curling iron, or anything else that requires electricity won’t work unless you have a plug adapter.
 Luckily, they are inexpensive, and you can buy one that adapts to outlets worldwide.
 This handy necessity should be in every international traveler’s bag.

 Visiting in winter instead of visiting Iceland in summer?

 The weather is significantly different in winter than in summer in Iceland.
 Not only do you have snow and very cold temperatures in Iceland during winter, you also have never-ending darkness opposed to the midnight sun you experience in summer.
-If you are packing for a trip to Iceland in winter rather than summer, you’ll need to add a few extra items to stay warm.
+If you are packing for a trip to Iceland in winter rather than creating an Iceland packing list for summer, you’ll need to add a few extra items to stay warm.
 With average daily temperatures around freezing, a thick, down coat, gloves, and a warm hat are wardrobe staples in winter!

 If you found this Iceland summer packing list useful, don’t forget to pin it for later and share with friends!